mbatchelor/dedupe/README.md

 The build has been tested with Gradle 1.7 and Oracle's JDK 1.6 but should work fine with an older Gradle version (very simple build logic) and any JDK 1.6 or newer.

+Run

+    gradle build

-Run gradle build in the root directory.
+in the root directory.
 The resulting jar will show up in build/libs.

 Usage
 =====

+Please run

-Please run java -jar dedupe.jar for usage help.
+    java -jar dedupe.jar -h

+for usage help.